315+ Telescopes Ranked

 Read our scoring methodology here

 Celestron’s NexStar 127SLT is the second-largest telescope in the SLT (Star Locating Telescope) line.
-For a 5” Maksutov-Cassegrain, it’s available at a fairly low price and the scope is a pretty good deal for what you pay.
-However, the 127SLT’s shortcomings are enough that we’d probably recommend getting a larger Newtonian or Schmidt-Cassegrain computerized scope or preferably a manual or computer-aided Dobsonian instead.
+As far as 5” Maksutov-Cassegrains are concerned, it’s available at a fairly low price and the scope is a pretty good deal for what you pay if you particularly need a computerized Maksutov-Cassegrain.
+However, the 127SLT’s shortcomings are enough that I’d recommend getting a larger Newtonian or Schmidt-Cassegrain computerized scope or preferably a manual or computer-aided Dobsonian instead.

 How It Stacks Up